orizens/orizens.com/src/pages/blog/2017-12-27-upgrading-to-angular-5-using-httpclient-jsonp-with-parameters.md

 ## Step 3: Updating the Jsonp call with parameters

 In the old version, i used the jsonp service and had to create an options object which includes the parameters to attach for the request.
-Eventually, I passed 2 arguments to the jsonp method that was used (&#8220;get&#8221; by default):
+Eventually, I passed 2 arguments to the jsonp method that was used (&#8220;get" by default):

 <pre class="lang:default decode:true">this.jsonp.get(url, options)</pre>

-With the new HttpClient it&#8217;s a little bit different. &#8220;jsonp&#8221; is a method that performs the jsonp request.
+With the new HttpClient it's a little bit different. &#8220;jsonp" is a method that performs the jsonp request.
 It takes the first argument as the url and the callback string name as the second argument.

 <pre class="lang:default decode:true ">this.http.jsonp(url, callbackName);</pre>

-### Where jsonp request&#8217;s parameters should be placed with Angular 5?
+### Where jsonp request's parameters should be placed with Angular 5?

 I had a small challenge with this one: the params in this case should be concatenated as string parameters to the url argument.
-Since i&#8217;m using the new &#8220;HttpParams&#8221; to construct a params object, I can use the &#8220;toString()&#8221; to get all parameters as url search parameters and add it to the url:
+Since i'm using the new &#8220;HttpParams" to construct a params object, I can use the &#8220;toString()" to get all parameters as url search parameters and add it to the url:

 <pre class="lang:default decode:true ">requestJsonp(url, options, callback = 'callback') {
     // options.params is an HttpParams object